top of page

 stay in touch

 Lastly, try to stay in touch with that person.
 This doesn’t have to be forced and you don’t have to continue reaching out often.
 It can be a simple “happy holidays” email around that time of the year, or a link to an article you came across that made you think of them.
-Think of it as occasionally popping your head in to say, “Hello, I am still here, respect you and the work you’re doing, and am interested in the possibility of our paths crossing one day!”

 Each time you do this, it gets easier, and your network gets stronger.
 No connection is a waste of time.
 You never know how one relationship may lead to another person or another opportunity.